 In a normal game, we would end a game immediately when a player dies, but for the campaign you are immediately presented with a few different options depending on your group’s difficulty preferences:

 Instant Loss!
 (Hardest)

-The party loses the current mission and must decide to move on or replay the current mission.
+The party loses the current mission and must decide to fail forward or replay the current mission.
 If you decide to move on, each player gains experience for each objective that was completed at the time of the loss.

 The remaining players continue playing to see if they can complete the mission.
 Discard all monsters attached to the player that died and for each card discarded add a monster token to their tile.
 You can also consider any star tokens and scavenge cards that the dead player was carrying to be freely available for pickup on the tile that they died on.